wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 The system maintains the invariant that a dictionary entry will remain valid, as long as any cache block using the entry is accessed at least once during the last decay period.

+We describe the design as follows.
+To track the decay status, every cache block and dictionary entry has an extra bit indicating whether they have been accessed since the last delay period.
+The cache controller also maintains a timer that periodically fires at the end of delay periods.
+The paper suggests that the decay period should be a few thousand cycles (8000 cycles in the evaluation)